DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/Roadmap.md

 The following features are planned for a future release

 - **Electronic reporting** document type template
 - **EDI history** on D365 source/target.
-Currently only a few documents included on Sales order and Purchase order
+Currently only a few EDI documents included on Sales order and Purchase order

 ## Deprecate
 The following is planned to be deprecated